 Our Board of Directors (our "Board") has the authority to issue up to 1,000,000 shares of preferred stock and to determine the preferences, rights, and privileges of those shares without any further vote or action by our stockholders.
 In the event that we issue shares of preferred stock in the future that has preference over our common stock with respect to payment of dividends or upon our liquidation, dissolution, or winding-up, or if we issue shares of preferred stock that is convertible into our common stock at greater than a one-to-one ratio, the voting and other rights of the holders of our common stock or our stock price could be materially and adversely impacted.
-The ability of our Board to issue shares of preferred stock without any action on the part of our stockholders may deem advantageous, which could lower our stock price.
+The ability of our Board to issue shares of preferred stock without any action on the part of our stockholders could discourage, delay, or prevent a change in control of our company or changes in our management that certain of our stockholders may deem advantageous, which could lower our stock price.